strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ### Custom content structure

-With the admin panel of Strapi, you can generate the admin panel in just a few clicks, and get your whole CMS setup in a few minutes.
+You can generate the admin panel in a few clicks and get your whole CMS setup in a few minutes.

 ### Manage content